3PU/2nd-paw/README.md

 the navbar instead, the page will scroll down (smooth scroll on chrome browsers only).

-The navbar should provide users with an intuitive way to engage with the website and I therefore did not feel the need to add descriptive text to the index page, a choice that has proven to be effective via testing from multiple first-time users.
+The navbar should provide users with an intuitive way to engage with the website and I therefore did not feel the need to add descriptive text to the index page, a choice that has proven to be effective which has been confirmed by multiple first-time users/viewers of the site (friends & family).

 ### Responsiveness